willbprog127/spiritvnc-fltk-no-libssh2/README.md

 ##### Server entry list buttons
 * Click the [+] button to add a new server entry, click the [-] button to delete the selected server entry
 * Click the [up arrow] button or [down arrow] button to move the selected server entry up or down the list
-* Click the [timer icon] button to begin timed scanning of all connected servers
+* Click the [timer icon] button to begin or stop timed scanning of all connected servers.
+Click in the viewer or press a key to stop scanning
 * Click the [ear] button to start listening for reverse VNC connections on port 5500
 * Click the [?] button for version and help information
 * Click the [three control sliders icon] button to adjust program settings